Stretch Armstrong: History

 Originally, springs were thought of as the way to stretch the man.
 However, they were thought to be too awkward and stiff, too difficult to insert and would likely pierce the skin.
 Kuhn, a chemical engineer, pursued a liquid sugar idea which eventually proved successful.
 Tremendous quantities of Karo corn syrup were purchased from an A&P supermarket.
 The syrup was boiled down to get the proper viscosity.
 Kuhn and Horowitz flew to Kenner's headquarters in Cincinnati, Ohio, and presented the concept to Bernie Loomis, Kenner's president.
-He loved it and so a toy icon was born.
+He loved it and a toy icon was born.

 The original Stretch Armstrong figure was conceived and developed by Bill Armasmith, and was in production from 1976 until 1980.
 Denys Fisher manufactured and released the figure in Europe, under license from Kenner.
 The original 1970s toy commands high prices on the secondary collectors' market, selling for hundreds, perhaps thousands, of US dollars.
 Through storage and play, the figure could become damaged and rendered useless.
 There are still original Stretch Armstrongs that have survived the passing of time and are remarkably preserved through sheer luck or being stored at the correct temperature.
 The figure keeps best at room temperature.

 Stretch Armstrong is made of latex rubber filled with gelled corn syrup, which allows it to retain shape for a short time before shrinking to its original shape.